dmachard/extensiveautomation-server/README.md

 ## Automation using the Web Interface

+### About Web Client

+The web client is optional because you can do everything from the REST API of the server.
-Install the web interface as describe on the page [Connection to server with the web client](#connection-to-server-with-the-web-client).
+But on some cases, it's more user friendly to use the web interface.
+First you must install the web interface as describe on the page [Connection to server with the web client](#connection-to-server-with-the-web-client).

 ### Schedule a job